 Redis client IDs are never repeated and are monotonically incremental.
 This means that if one client has an ID greater than another, then it was established at a later time.

-In asynchronous replication, on the other hand, the client sees a confirmation that the operation is finished as soon as the data is written to local storage.
+In asynchronous replication, the client receives a confirmation that the operation is finished as soon as the data is written to local storage.
 There can, however, be a lag between this and when the replicas actually write the data.
 If one of the replicas fails before it can write the change, that write will be lost forever.
 So while asynchronous replication allows clients to continue performing operations without the latency caused by waiting for replicas, it can lead to data conflicts between nodes and may require extra work on the part of the database administrator to resolve those conflicts.

 Because of its focus on performance and low latency, Redis implements asynchronous replication by default.
 However, you can simulate synchronous replication with the